British Horse Society: Headquarters

-In 2010 the outdated premises were replaced with a state of the art eco-friendly HQ which sits within Abbey Park in Warwickshire.
+In 2010, the outdated premises were replaced with a state of the art eco-friendly HQ which sits within Abbey Park in Warwickshire.
 The 3.5-acre site offered a great location but came with various planning issues and constraints due to the rural location.
 The architects had to come up with a solution to have a minimal effect on the green belt land beyond.

 The design they came up with was just a single storey, and circled a mature oak tree which had stood on the site for years.
 Constructed from natural stone, clad with European Oak and topped with a sedum green roof, the aim was to create an ecosystem around the one central oak.
 The aim for the building was to create a high quality modern building, without compromising the surrounding countryside.
 To ensure this the materials used were sustainable sourced and the building was designed with this in mind.

-Green Roof

 The 2200sqm roof took around 3 weeks to install in the summer of 2010.
 The green roof featured a specialist drainage and filter layer, topped with extensive substrate and a pre grown sedum blanket.
 The roof provides insulation to the building, helping it stay cool in the hot summer months and warm during the winter.
 Studies show that a thick layer of vegetation can increase the efficiency of the roof by up to 60%.
 The rural location meant the green roof helped to reduce the aesthetic impact of the building and blended it into its surroundings.

 Hall of Fame

-The British Horse Society Equestrian Hall of Fame honours those who have made outstanding contributions to the world of equestrianism.
+British Horse Society Equestrian Hall of Fame honours those who have made outstanding contributions to the world of equestrianism.